openstack-archive/interop/doc/source/process/ProcessCycles.rst

 in progressive cycles.
 For reference, we have named the cycles.
 This helps describe concrete deliverables for a cycle while allowing discussion of the broader long term issues.
-For example, we may say that "item X is important to DefCore but out of scope for Elephant."
+For example, we may say that "item X is important to interoperability but out of scope for Elephant."
 We have found that this approach to breaking down the problem is necessary to maintain community consensus because we are taking smaller bites of the larger challenge (aka eating the elephant).

 Spider (Fall 2013)